Evaluate and debate the fairness of educational practices.

-This masters is ideal if you have an interest in diversity, inclusion, equality and a fair and decent society.
-It is especially useful for current and future teachers as well as potential policy makers and researchers.
+This course is ideal if you have an interest in diversity, inclusion, equality and a fair and decent society.
+It's especially useful for current and future teachers as well as potential policy makers and researchers.

-You will take a total of 180 credits, including three core modules, three option modules and a dissertation, which you will complete as part of the 60 credit Independent Study Module.
+You will take a total of 180 credits, including core modules, option modules, and a dissertation.

 Throughout the summer term, and beyond into early September, you will work on your dissertation.
 This will be based on a small scale research study and should be approximately 12,000 words in length.
 Previous studies have included an examination of global education; universities as sites of global citizenship and studying the media.